Rage Against the Machine cancels 2023 North American tour

 The concerts have been postponed several times, mainly due to the coronavirus pandemic.

-The band first announced in February 2020 that it would kick off its “Public Service Announcement” North American tour in El Paso that March.
+The band first announced in February 2020 that it would kick off its “Public Service Announcement” North American tour with special guest Run the Jewels in El Paso that March.

-The COVID-19 pandemic prompted the band to postpone the tour until 2021, with opening dates in El Paso on March 31 and Las Cruces on April 2.
+The COVID-19 pandemic prompted the band to postpone the tour until 2021, with opening dates in El Paso and Las Cruces on March 31 and April 2 respectively.

 In early 2021, the band announced that the tour would start in the spring of 2022, and in January of 2022 again postponed part of the tour until 2023.